pawatsethaput/OpenBank/REST-API-V1.1.md

 #Transaction

 <span id="transactions"></span>
-### GET /banks/BANK_ID/accounts/ACCOUNT_ALIAS/transactions/VIEW_NAME
+### GET /banks/BANK_ID/accounts/ACCOUNT_ALIAS/transactions/VIEW_PERMALINK

 Baseline

 Authentication via OAuth is required if the view is not public.

-If VIEW_NAME is null it defaults to owner (the traditional account owners view of the account)
+If VIEW_PERMALINK is null it defaults to owner (the traditional account owners view of the account)

 With the following custom headers:
 * obp_sort_by=CRITERIA